Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 -monitor unix:qemu-monitor-socket,server,nowait #unix socket
 ```

-Now that we have the human monitor attached to the VM, we can get to some of the command we can do with it. below will be some commands with a brief writeup, to learn more about how to use the command read the link below
+Now that we have the human monitor attached to the VM, we can get to some of the command we can do with it.
+Below will be some commands with a brief writeup, to learn more about how to use the command read the link below;

 ```bash
 system_reset #reboot the system